 Take a test ride

 If you have friends with e-bikes, see if you can take a ride on theirs.

-Get their opinions of their bikes.
+Get their opinions on their bikes.
 What do they like or dislike about the bike they chose?
 Ask if they will go to the local bike shop with you while you test a few bikes.
-Make sure you test a bike which fits you.
+Make sure you test a bike that fits you.